Symptom

 NOTE:

-In case of doubts, please review the KBA under references to identify if your tenant is AKAMAI ION/IPA enabled.
+This change does not affect customers using AKAMAI (Check the KBA under references to identify if your tenant is AKAMAI ION/IPA enabled or not)

 FAQ's